 Assessment of sampling data will be performed during fieldwork on a daily basis.
 Any equipment malfunctions and data outliers will be reviewed by field technicians and reported to the CPM.
-All activities will be documented within the project logs.
-Equipment malfunctions will be remedied by following manufacturers' recommendations.
+All activities will be documented within the project logs using the corrective action template provided in Appendix C. Equipment malfunctions will be remedied by following manufacturers' recommendations.
 Corrective actions during fieldwork will include replacing/repairing defective equipment and resampling to verify or negate original results.
 All field personnel and the CPM will have the authority to stop work until any issues are remedied.